The Other Side of the Door (2016 film): Production

+The film was shot on location in and around Mumbai, India.

 Release

 The film was originally scheduled to be released on 26 February 2016.
 However, the release date was pushed back to 11 March 2016 and then later moved up to 4 March 2016.

+Home media

+The Other Side of the Door was released on DVD and Blu-ray by 20th Century Fox Home Entertainment on June 7, 2016.

+Streaming

+The film became available on Disney+ on October 22, 2021.

 Reception

 Box office

-The film opened on March 4, 2016 in limited release at only 546 locations where it got $1.2 million opening at No. 16.
+The film opened on March 4, 2016, in limited release at only 546 locations where it got $1.2 million opening at No. 16.
 It grossed $3,000,342 in the United States.
 The film was a success internationally debuting top five across the world for a total of $14,332,467.
 In France the film opened at No. 4 and grossed $1,851,016.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 36%, based on reviews from 39 critics, with an average rating of 4.60/10.
+On Rotten Tomatoes the film has an approval rating of 35%, based on reviews from 37 critics, with an average rating of 4.60/10.
 The site's critical consensus reads, "Laden with flimsy jump scares and cheap stereotypes, The Other Side of the Door wastes solid work from Sarah Wayne Callies on thoroughly middling horror fare."
 On Metacritic the film has a score of 41% based on reviews from 10 critics, indicating "mixed or average reviews".

 Christian Holub from Entertainment Weekly gave the film a B+, writing, "like all the best horror, The Other Side of the Door is concerned not just with what freaks us out on a gut level, but the deeply-repressed anxieties that truly terrify us."
 Critic Tim Janson, at the SciFi Movie Page gave the film two stars out of five stating the film "is a predictable, by-the-numbers affair which marks no new territory."

 Tom Huddleston of Time Out noted how the film panders to seamier representations of India "packed with scowling beggars, scuttling cockroaches, dutiful housemaids and shady shamans" — and that by doing so, the film was ultimately "so tasteless and knee-jerk in its depiction that it makes Indiana Jones and the Temple of Doom look like a triumph of racial awareness."
-Geoff Berkshire of Variety agreed with that assessment, adding "with a bare minimum of anthropological curiosity ... there’s no interest in mining the setting for anything other than exploitation."
+Geoff Berkshire of Variety agreed with that assessment, adding "with a bare minimum of anthropological curiosity ... there's no interest in mining the setting for anything other than exploitation."